GGB Casino Style Magazine: Designing Emotional Connection

 Gun Lake Casino Resort, Wayland, Michigan

 One of HBG Design's largest projects is the $300 million Gun Lake Casino expansion for the Gun Lake Tribe in Wayland, Michigan.
 The project is located just south of Grand Rapids, which is only a few hours’ drive from Chicago and Detroit.
 Gun Lake owners have set their sights on creating the premier entertainment destination in the Midwest, Bacon says.
 It’s a true super-regional resort with an expansion program designed to drive traffic from those two major metropolitan areas.
-The new project will consist of a 252-room hotel tower, multiple support amenities, and a new climate-controlled atrium called the Aquadome.
+The new project will consist of a 252-room hotel tower, multiple support amenities, and a new climate-controlled atrium pool and events complex.

 Rock & Brews Casino, Braman, Oklahoma